-How to find the pictures you're looking for, with Excire Foto | Photofocus
+How to find the pictures you're looking for, with Excire Foto

 First, download Excire Foto either on Mac or PC.
 A plugin called Excire Search is also available for Lightroom Classic users.

-Then, upload the desired folders.
+Then, add the desired folders.
 Excire Foto will start automatically to analyze the photos contained in them.
 Keep in mind that the more folders you import, the longer it will take to process.
-I’ve uploaded a few month’s worths of work (22,000 images) and it took around 90 minutes to go through.
+I’ve added a few month’s worths of work (22,000 images) and it took around 90 minutes to go through.

 Don’t expect to open the software for the first time and be able to find your photos through 10 years worth of folders in the snap of a finger.
 Not yet.